 Fee for Service

 Once you are an active client, you are able to meet your fee for service.
-The current fee for service was set in 2017 and is $17,000.
+The current fee for service was set in 2022 and is $20,000.
+Due to additional costs related to breeder acquisition, grooming, and/or dental care there is also an additional cost for $3,000 for clients receiving a doodle, poodle or papillon.
 This amount is your financial responsibility to contribute to the cost of placing a service dog with you.
 Many clients choose to do fundraising to reach their fee for service so that the cost is not an out of pocket expense.
 4 Paws will provide families with an online course to enable families to have the information and support they need to reach their fee for service.
 On average, meeting a fee for service through fundraising takes an average of 3-6 months.

 Note: Veterans Assistance Dogs currently have a grant that covers this cost, so Veterans applying for a service dog have already completed this step.

 After the family has met their fee for service, 4 Paws will place the family into the next open placement training class.
 4 Paws has placement training classes each month with an average number of spots for 10 clients.
 Currently, these classes are full an average 2.5 years out due to the number of clients waiting, as well as the time it takes to breed, raise and train service dogs.
-Class dates are not finalized until the year preceding your class.
+Class dates are released at least 3 months prior to your class.
 At that point we will send you additional forms to complete that help us with the matching process as well as preparing your service dog to live as a member of your family.
 We also have clients send in a video of your routines, areas where you are contracted to receive assistance, home tour, etc.

 Class Preparation Course